20 IT Support Questions to Ask When Choosing an IT Support Company

 IT support companies vary enormously but as they grow, their ability to offer more solutions or products increases, as does their knowledge base.
 Conversely, the “one-man band” will struggle to provide a truly great service as there will always be times when they have to deal with another customer or they’re ill or on holiday.

-However, this doesn’t mean you should necessarily choose the biggest company as extremely large IT service companies can sometimes be faceless and lack the ability to understand you and your requirements.
+However, this doesn’t mean you should necessarily choose the biggest company as extremely large IT service companies can sometimes be faceless and cannot understand you and your requirements.

 Just be confident the company can meet all your needs with the number of staff they have.
 You should weigh up the pros and cons.